thetkhinelin25/Data-Science-Capstone-Project/README.md

 The tasks of this project are as follows:

-Task 1: Data Collecting by using API and Web Scraping.
+Task-1: Data Collecting by using API and Web Scraping.
-Task 2: Data Wrangling
+Task-2: Data Wrangling.
-Task 3: Exploratory Data Analysis (EDA) with SQL and Visualization Task 4: Creating interactive Maps and Dashboard
+Task-3: Exploratory Data Analysis (EDA) with SQL and Visualization.
+Task-4: Creating interactive Maps and Dashboard.
-Task 5: Building a Predictive Model
+Task-5: Building a Predictive Model.